juantuberquia/testGluky/README.md

 # Test Gluky

 ## ✍🏻 Description
-This app was built in React.js, the aim  is some consuming API for teh login, the show content about images, text, in others.
+This app was built in React.js, the aim  is some consuming API for login, the show content about images, text, in others.

 You can see the result here → [ Test Gluky ]  https://test-gluky.netlify.app/